qaware/protocurl/README.md

   useful and viable for everyday usage.
 * **Protobuf format coverage**: The tests currently do not use strings, enums and other complex types.
 We want to increase the test coverage here and adapt protoCURL if necessary
-* **Response failure handling**: protoCURL always attempts to interpret the response from the server as a Protobuf payload - even if the request has failed.
 * **Multi-file support**: Currently, the request and response messages need to be in the same file.
 An improvement would be to allow the user to import a directory of Protobuf file and have protoCURL search for the definitions given the request and response types.